-Gujarat-cadre IPS officer Rakesh Asthana takes charges as Delhi Police Commissioner | Law-Order
+Gujarat-cadre IPS officer Rakesh Asthana takes charges as Delhi Police commissioner | Law-Order

 This is one of the very few instances when an IPS officer outside of the Arunachal Pradesh-Goa-Mizoram and Union Territory (AGMUT) cadre has been appointed as the Delhi Police chief.

-Senior IPS officer Balaji Srivastav was given the additional charge of CP Delhi after the retirement of S N Shrivastava in June-end.
+Senior IPS officer Balaji Srivastav was given the additional charge of Commissioner of Police (CP) Delhi after the retirement of S N Shrivastava in June-end.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)